 Does Père Lachaise offer "official" tours or "accredited" guides?

 No. If you're approached by someone in the cemetery representing themselves as an "official" tour guide or "accredited" Père Lachaise guide and offering to show you around the cemetery, this is a scam of sorts.
-If you agree on go on their "tour," they may show you 2-3 things (if you're American, they'll usually take you Jim Morrison's tomb), and then hit you up for a tip.
+If you agree on go on their "tour," they may show you 2-3 things (if you're American, they'll usually take you Jim Morrison's tomb), and then hit you up for a hefty tip.

-If you want to take a guided tour, book in advance with a professional.
 If all you want to see is Jim Morrison's grave, download a Père Lachaise map and find it on your own.

 2. Be a Flâneur & Ramble on Your Own